Westdene dam disaster: Crash

 The driver of a double-decker bus, 41-year-old Willem Horne, lost control and the bus crashed through barriers into the Westdene dam, a few kilometres from the centre of Johannesburg.
 A witness said it appeared that a tyre had blown out, sending the bus swerving into another vehicle before it smashed through a fence and plunged into the reservoir.
 The bus was transporting students, aged 13 to 17, from a local high school (Hoërskool Vorentoe).
 A student said the bus initially stayed upright but then sank almost immediately with everything happening in about 30 seconds.

-A survivor recounted years later, that the passengers were in high spirits and the bus seemed to be travelling at a higher than normal speed, when it suddenly swerved and went nose first into the dam.
-She swam out a back window and made it to the top of the bus which was covered by about 30cm of water before attempting to turn around for her friends and sister, but stopped when she noticed they were pale and looked like mannequins.
-Another said most of the students were hysterical and panicked, causing a turmoil of people trying to escape the bus.
+A survivor recounted years later that the passengers were in high spirits and the bus seemed to be travelling at a higher than normal speed, when it suddenly swerved and went nose first into the dam.
+She swam out via a back window and made it to the top of the bus, which was covered by about 30cm of water, before attempting to turn around for her friends and sister, but stopped when she noticed they were pale and looked like mannequins.
+Another survivor said most of the students were hysterical and panicked, causing a turmoil of people trying to escape the bus.

-A local that lived near the dam recounted that after the crash they had yelled to their grandmother "A bus went into the dam: come and see" causing their grandmother to run towards the crash to help.
-Another attempting to help, said students were coming to the surface in ones and twos, but after a few minutes they stopped coming to the surface.
-Another who lived opposite the dam and was doing their emergency medicine attachment heard a woman yelling and saw a handful of people in the water and some on a submerged bus.
+A local who lived near the dam recounted that after the crash they had yelled to their grandmother: "A bus went into the dam: come and see" causing their grandmother to run towards the crash to help.
+Another local attempting to help said students were coming to the surface in ones and twos, but after a few minutes they stopped coming to the surface.
+Another, who lived opposite the dam and was doing their emergency medicine attachment, heard a woman yelling and saw a handful of people in the water and some on a submerged bus.
 About 3,000 people, including dozens of tearful and hysterical parents, gathered near the scene as doctors and nurses battled to revive children pulled from the submerged bus.
 Police said 40 students drowned in the bus and two died later in hospital.
 Children travelling in another bus said some students trapped on the upper deck managed to break windows and swim to safety.

 The bus was hauled out of the water by a crane with the entire operation lasting about three hours.
 A team of divers retrieved bodies of those in the submerged bus, with schoolbags, briefcases and school books also being retrieved.